 These delightful chocolate whisky truffles make the perfect ending to any meal with a really good cup of coffee.
 They are also just great as a foodie gift, especially at Christmas time.
 Quite frankly these whisky truffles are good at any time.

-Don’t you just love truffles, all that chocolatey, decadent goodness in a little ball, mmmm perfect with a rich dark coffee whilst watching a Christmas movie curled up by the fire.
+Don’t you just love chocolate truffles, all that chocolatey, decadent goodness in a little ball, mmmm perfect with a rich dark coffee whilst watching a Christmas movie curled up by the fire.